-At the beginning of 2018, Caliber started monitoring the 20 most known companies in the FTSE-100.
-We have now taken the opportunity to discover the most trusted and liked companies in the UK throughout 2018, and reflect on lessons learned from the year’s biggest movers.
+At the beginning of 2018, Caliber started monitoring the 20 best-known companies in the FTSE 100.
+We have now taken the opportunity to discover the most trusted and liked companies in the UK throughout 2018 and reflect on lessons learned from the year’s biggest movers.

 \With the ever-looming Brexit deadline, political tensions, and weakening growth in consumer income, uncertainty in the UK has certainly had some influence on market sentiment.
 With uncertainty mounting, it appears that perhaps a small act of reassurance can go a long way.

-Despite criticism surrounding the merger with Asda, Sainsbury witnessed over a 5-point growth to its reputation over 2018, possibly due to price reduction efforts, pay rate increases or even its heart-warming dedication to employees that went viral across the UK this year.
+Despite criticism surrounding the merger with Asda, Sainsbury witnessed over a 5-point growth in its reputation over 2018, possibly due to price reduction efforts, pay rate increases, or even its heart-warming dedication to employees that went viral across the UK this year.

 In contrast, it appears Next struggled last year, especially in Q4 with over a 6-point fall.
 Perhaps this could be attributed to the product recalls toward the end of the year that led many to turn to Twitter to voice their frustrations during the busy holiday season.

-To make matters worse, the clothing retailer was criticized for a blatant lack of integrity for copying the small fashion designer, Scamp, and Dude.
+To make matters worse, the clothing retailer was criticized for a blatant lack of integrity for copying a small fashion designer.
 Thus, it appears that even in the most trusted industries, actions matter – especially in times of uncertainty.

-Most notably, despite investigations and litigations in the beginning of the year, Barclays (+6.0) managed to raise perceptions over the course of 2018 – probably thanks to a strong financial performance and being the first major bank to launch new app features that help its customers stop spending money on the wrong stuff.
+Most notably, despite investigations and litigations at the beginning of the year, Barclays (+6.0) managed to raise perceptions over the course of 2018 – probably thanks to a strong financial performance and being the first major bank to launch new app features that helped its customers stop spending money on the wrong stuff.

 In contrast, the Royal Bank of Scotland Group – in last place and falling (-4.1) – still suffers from the fallout of the financial crisis where failure to address issues has continued to create an atmosphere of mistrust amongst the public.